Switching Channels

-Synopsis
+Plot

-John L. "Sully" Sullivan, IV is the news director of Satellite News Network (SNN), a Chicago-based TV cable news station.
+John L. "Sully" Sullivan, IV, is the news director of Satellite News Network (SNN), a Chicago-based TV cable news station.
 Christy Colleran, his best reporter and ex-wife, goes on vacation, where she falls in love with Blaine Bingham, the owner of a sporting goods company.
 Christy returns to Chicago with Blaine and meets with Sully, who orders her to attend the execution of convicted murderer Ike Roscoe.
 Christy announces she is quitting the TV station and marrying Blaine the day after tomorrow in New York City.
 Not wanting to let Christy leave him, Sully orders his junior reporter Siegenthaler to buy up all available transportation tickets out of town.

 During lunch with Christy and Blaine, Sully explains that Roscoe is in prison for killing his son's drug dealer, not realizing that the dealer was an undercover cop.
 The execution has become a political issue, related to the Democratic primary contest between the Governor and Roy Ridnitz, the State's District Attorney.

 Blaine manages to purchase some train tickets to New York.
 Sully, who has discovered Blaine is afraid of heights, tells Siegenthaler to lure Blaine to a skyscraper.
 After getting on the glass elevator with Siegenthaler, Blaine has a crippling anxiety attack as the elevator rises and presses on the emergency stop button, trapping both of them there.
 After the interview with Roscoe, Christy rushes to the building and saves the two men.

 The Governor is inundated with calls from citizens asking him to pardon Ike Roscoe.
 He decides to issue a pardon during the 11:00 pm news.
 Ridnitz orders the execution moved up to 10:00 pm and invites the media to televise it live.
 As Ike is strapped into the chair, a power surge occurs and he escapes.

-Christy sees Ike escaping while riding in limousine with Blaine on her way out of town.
+Christy sees Ike escaping while riding in a limousine with Blaine on her way out of town.
 She gets out and tells Blaine she will meet him at the train station.
 After catching up to Ike, Christy tells him to go to the second floor courthouse press room.
 Christy telephones Sully from the press room and tells him she found Ike.
 After she hangs up, Ike hides inside the press room photo copier as other reporters arrive.
 Ridnitz appears with armed police and announces that Ike was seen on the third floor.
 After a series of comic escapades, Christy stalls Ridnitz long enough for Ike's pardon to come through.
 Christy turns on a news camera and tricks Ridnitz into confessing that he wanted Ike executed in order to win the election.
 Sully hands the tape over to Siegenthaler and tells him to run the story.

 Blaine graciously steps out of Christy's life, saying that her true loves are the news and Sully.
 Sully and Christy go to Hawaii for their second honeymoon.